 The self-serve frozen yogurt chain Yogurtland was founded in 2006 by Philip Chang (who’d earlier founded Boba Loca) in Fullerton.
 Today there are international locations in Australia, Guam, Mexico, Thailand, the UAE, and Venezuela.

 Yoshinoya (吉野家) is a Japanese chain, the specialty of which is gyūdon.
-Its roots go back to 1899, when Eikichi Matsuda (松田栄吉) opened a food stall in the Nihonbashi fish market.
+Its roots go back to 1899 when Eikichi Matsuda (松田栄吉) opened a food stall in the Nihonbashi fish market.
 The first franchise opened many years later, in 1968.
 The first American store opened in Denver, Colorado in 1975 although today the chain is limited in the US to Nevada and California (UPDATE: As of 2017, only California locations remain open).
-With about 100 locations in California, most in the south, I’m not going to bother to list them.
+With about 100 locations in California, mostly in the south, I’m not going to bother to list them.

 Young Dong was founded by Ho Bin and Jun Suk Choi in 1996, who opened the first store in Koreatown.
-Their specialties is seolleongtang and kimchi.
+Their specialties are seolleongtang and kimchi.
 Today there are locations in Arcadia, Buena Park, and Chino Hills.